 Hello Dear Art Friends,

-Be well and make art.
+All from me this month.
+Be well, (plant gardens) and make art.
 Beppie

 with Jo Myers-Walker